2Math0/logger_package/README.md

 ### 2. **Custom Tags**

-You can also create your own tags by extending the `Tag` class.
-This is useful when you want to define specific tags relevant to your project.
+You can create your own tags by extending the `Tag` class.

 ```dart
 class CustomTag extends Tag {